2224 Correspondence [R-07.2015]

 Central Reexamination Unit

-> Effective July 9, 2007, the U.S. Patent and Trademark Office began accepting requests for reexamination, and “follow-on” papers (i.e., subsequent correspondence in reexamination proceedings) submitted via the Office’s Web-based electronic filing system (EFS-Web).
+Effective July 9, 2007, the U.S. Patent and Trademark Office began accepting requests for reexamination, and “follow-on” papers (i.e., subsequent correspondence in reexamination proceedings) submitted via the Office’s Web-based electronic filing system (EFS-Web).
 The Office has updated the Legal Framework for EFS-Web to set forth that requests for reexamination, and reexamination “follow-on” papers are permitted to be submitted using EFS-Web.
-The current version of the Legal Framework for EFS-Web may be accessed at: http://www.uspto.gov/ebc/portal/efs/legal.htm. <
+The current version of the Legal Framework for EFS-Web is at: www.uspto.gov/ebc/portal/efs/legal.htm.

 After the filing of the request for ex parte reexamination, any letters sent to the U.S. Patent and Trademark Office relating to the resulting ex parte reexamination proceeding should identify the proceeding by the number of the patent undergoing reexamination, the reexamination request control number assigned, the art unit, and the name of the examiner.

-> The certificate of mailing and transmission procedures (37 CFR 1.8) may be used to file any paper in an ex parte reexamination proceeding, except for a request for reexamination and a corrected/replacement request for reexamination.
+The certificate of mailing and transmission procedures (37 CFR 1.8) may be used to file any paper in an ex parte reexamination proceeding, except for a request for reexamination and a corrected/replacement request for reexamination.
 This includes the filing of a patent owner’s statement under 37 CFR 1.530, and a requester’s reply under 37 CFR 1.535.
 See MPEP § 512 as to the use of the certificate of mailing and transmission procedures.
-The “Express Mail” mailing procedure (37 CFR 1.10) may be used to file any paper in an ex parte reexamination proceeding.
-See MPEP § 513 as to the use of the “Express Mail” mailing procedure.
-Again, the filing of a patent owner’s statement under 37 CFR 1.530, and a requester’s reply under 37 CFR 1.535, are included. <
+The Priority Mail Express® mailing procedure (37 CFR 1.10) may be used to file any paper in an ex parte reexamination proceeding.
+See MPEP § 513 as to the use of the Priority Mail Express® mailing procedure.
+Again, the filing of a patent owner’s statement under 37 CFR 1.530, and a requester’s reply under 37 CFR 1.535, are included.

 Amendments and other papers filed on behalf of patent owners must be signed by the patent owners, or the registered attorney or agent of record in the patent file, or any registered attorney or agent acting in a representative capacity under 37 CFR 1.34(a).
 See MPEP § 2213.